 …are there such nights in Petersburg in summer?
 It was not night; one ought to have some other name for it – as half-night…” (A Common Story)

 So the writer Goncharov in describing the White Nights, the charming atmospheric phenomenon that on summer nights paint St. Petersburg’s sky with a special light and wraps the city in a magical, surreal atmosphere.

-Since the Russian city is located at a far north latitude, from late May to mid-July, the sun remains high for a long period and even when slowly descends below the horizon, “sunrise rushes to replace the sunset giving the night a half hour” (Pushkin, Introduction to the bronze Horseman).
+Since the Russian city is located at a far north latitude, from late May to mid-July, the sun remains high for a long period and even when slowly descends below the horizon, “sunrise rushes to replace the sunset giving the night a half-hour” (Pushkin, Introduction to the bronze Horseman).

 In practice, it is as if the day would never end.
-The city does not sleep, there are many people around, bars and cafes remain open, a full calendar of events, festivals and night festivities, celebrating the extraordinary event that, is one of the symbols of St. Petersburg and which attracts tourists from all over of the world.
+The city does not sleep, there are many people around, bars and cafes remain open, a full calendar of events, festivals, and night festivities, celebrating the extraordinary event that, is one of the symbols of St. Petersburg and which attracts tourists from all over of the world.

 At that time of year in fact, the city is more beautiful and charming than ever.
-The twilight holds a pink veil the facades of buildings, domes of churches shine in orange sky, reflections on the waters of the Neva illuminate the monuments.
+The twilight holds a pink veil the facades of buildings, domes of churches shine in the orange sky, reflections on the waters of the Neva illuminate the monuments.
 Everything takes on a romantic aspect in the rosy frame of the night sky.
 Impossible not to fall in love.